deltaDNA/android-sdk/README.md

 ## Overview
 The deltaDNA SDK allows your Android games to record in-game events and upload player actions.
 It contains event caching, numerous helper methods, and some automated behaviours to help simplify your integration.

-Events are sent to the deltaDNA platform as JSON objects.
-These events are managed and tracked using the online dashboard.

-When your game records events the SDK will store them locally and upload them at regular intervals when a connection is available, or at a time of your choosing.
-This allows the SDK to collect events regardless of connectivity and gives you control over the timing and frequency of uploads.

-Events vary in complexity, but are all derived from a common event schema.
-This document and the accompanying example application provide examples of increasingly complex events.

 ## Adding to a project
 The deltaDNA SDK can be used in Android projects using minimum SDK version 15 and newer (Android 4.0.3+).